 To determine the PD rates for each group, the Bank utilizes migration matrices methodology, which employs statistical analyses of historical data and experience of delinquency and default to reliably estimate the amount of the loans that will eventually be defaulted as a result of the events occurring before the balance sheet date.
-Observation period for homogenous group was taken as one year from November 2019 to November 2020.
+Observation period for homogenous group was taken as one year from November 2020 to November -2021.
 During the observation period, the one month migration matrices were generated.
-To exclude portfolio growth effect, the loans disbursed from July 2019 were excluded from the statistical analysis.
+To exclude portfolio growth effect, the loans disbursed from July 2020 were excluded from the statistical analysis.

 Migrations matrices are used to calculate 12-months probability of default (PD) for each group of collective assessment.
-Based on that, is calculated marginal PDs for next years until the maturity of portfolio is expired.
+Based on that, is calculated marginal PDs by future years until the maturity of portfolio is expired.
 For calculations of PDs, default was determined as 90 days overdue.
+To estimate Point in Time PDs the Bank incorporates of forward looking information under different macro scenarios.